 (d).
 Based on this analysis, are the U.S. current account and external debt sustainable?
 Does the U.S. differ or not from emerging markets or not and why?

 (e).
-How likely are the risks of a hard landing (a crash of the U.S. dollar triggered by foreign investors reduced willingness to lend to the U.S. and accumulate U.S. assets)?
+How likely are the risks of a crash of the U.S. dollar triggered by foreign investors reduced willingness to lend to the U.S. and accumulate U.S. assets?

 (f).
-Will the U.S. dollar strengthen or weaken in the next 2 years and why?
+Will the U.S. dollar strengthen or weaken in the next 2 years and relative to which currencies and why?